mosman7/IAC-Ansible/ansible-setup.md

 Some commands you can use to check connection

-`sudo ansible all -m ping` - pings all hosts
+- `sudo ansible all -m ping` - pings all hosts
+- `sudo ansible web/db -m ping` - select on of the hosts and ping the specific host
+#### Moving files
-`sudo ansible web/db -m ping` - select on of the hosts and ping the specific host `ansible all/<server-name> -m copy -a "src=file-path dest=destination-file-path"` -> Sends a file over using the copy method
+`ansible all/<server-name> -m copy -a "src=file-path dest=destination-file-path"` -> Sends a file over using the copy method
     - can also `.` to specify local directory